zdu-strong/mobx-react-use-autorun/README.md

         </button>;
     })

-# Notes - Work with non-observable components
+# Notes - Work with non-observer components

 Non-observer components cannot trigger re-rendering when the following data changes, please use "toJS" to do it.<br/>
 * array<br/>